-Over the years welding technology has drastically evolved as a process and so has the welding technology program.
+Over the years welding technology has drastically evolved as a process, and so has the welding technology program.
 It finds its birth in 1750 AD during the industrial revolution in the form of forge welding.
 In the later years, resistance welding technology originated in 1886, which eventually led to the modern welding age.
-In recent years there is a growing demand for welders and welding technology programs predicted to contribute to about USD 10 billion by 2026.
+As a result, in recent years, there has been a growing demand for welders, and welding technology programs are predicted to contribute to about USD 10 billion by 2026.

 Today there are several types of welding depending on the methods by which the workpieces are joined.
 Some prominent welding types are Arc, Gas, Resistance, energy beam, and solid-state welding.
 This article explores the recent technological advancements in the field of welding technology and also briefly focuses on how to become a qualified welder.

 (i) Recent advancements in welding technology:

 The recent advancements in welding and welding technology school include variations in friction; inertia, and advances in laser welding.
 In addition, there has been a rise in technologies like friction stir welding, laser welding, blue laser welding, and Advanced arc welding that have emerged recently and gained massive traction in the investments.

 Recently, the welding sector saw unprecedented improvements that have led to welding automation and the rise of welding robots.
 This results in faster production, better accuracy and ensures the safety of the workers associated with the industry.